 Focusing on a Representation of Our Enlightenment That Has Not Yet Happened

-Okay.
-So that is what we are focusing on with bodhichitta: the not-yet-happening of our enlightenment, which can happen on the basis of the ability of these networks to give rise to it.
-So what do we focus on in the meditation?
-So we have to somehow represent this, so what we would focus on is the result – the enlightenment which has not yet happened.
+That is what we are focusing on with bodhichitta, the not-yet-happening of our enlightenment, which can happen on the basis of the ability of these networks to give rise to it.
+What do we focus on in the meditation?
+We have to somehow represent this, so what we would focus on is the result, the enlightenment which has not yet happened.
 These are two different things here: there’s the not-yet-happening of the enlightenment, and there’s the enlightenment which has not yet happened.
-The not-yet-happening enlightenment is a negation phenomenon.
-But we represent it with an affirmation phenomenon, an enlightenment which has not yet happened, and that is a type of form that we can focus on.
+The not-yet-happening enlightenment is a negation phenomenon, but we represent it with an affirmation phenomenon, an enlightenment which has not yet happened, and that is a type of form that we can focus on.
 It is what is known as a totally conceptual form (kun-brtags-pa’i gzugs) – another translation for that is a totally imaginary form – but that doesn’t mean that it can only be known conceptually, and so on, but it’s just a translation of the term.
-But it is a form that can only be known by the mind, like a dream form (rmi-lam-gyi gzugs).
+It is a form that can only be known by the mind, like a dream form (rmi-lam-gyi gzugs).
 For us, because we’re not enlightened beings, we can only have a conceptual cognition of this type of mental form, and it represents the enlightenment which has not yet happened.
-That can be either a visualized image of a Buddha, or a visualized image of a Buddha figure like Chenrezig, or a great spiritual master (either from the lineage or presently living).
+That can be either a visualized image of a Buddha, or a visualized image of a Buddha-figure like Chenrezig, or a great spiritual master (either from the lineage or presently living).
 There are many variants.

-If we understand all these different levels of imputation then, while I’m sitting here, or at any time whatsoever – either sitting in meditation or any time whatsoever – and I am experiencing the five aggregates changing every moment, then we can see through all these levels of imputation that, on the basis of that, there’s the not-yet-happening of my enlightenment.
-And I can represent it by this visualization and focus on that figure with the full intention to achieve it, to have a presently-happening enlightenment.
+If we understand all these different levels of imputation phenomena then, while we’re sitting here, or at any time whatsoever – either sitting in meditation or any time – and we’re experiencing the five aggregates changing every moment, then we can see through all these levels of imputation phenomena, and on the basis of that, there’s the not-yet-happening of our enlightenment.
+We can represent it by this visualization and focus on that figure with the full intention to achieve it, to have a presently-happening enlightenment.
 It’s not that we want to become this visualization – obviously not – but we have a presently-happening enlightenment.
 The visualization is just representing it, what is possible to achieve.
-And since we know about the ability of these networks to give rise to this result – although temporarily it’s not giving rise to that result – we have the intention to achieve that result, on the basis of putting in all the causes that will bring about the attainment of that result.
-And all of that is accompanied by love and compassion.
+Since we know about the ability of these networks to give rise to this result – although temporarily, it’s not giving rise to that result – we have the intention to achieve that result, on the basis of putting in all the causes that will bring about the attainment of that result.
+All of that is accompanied by love and compassion.

-So that is a highly technical description of what we are actually doing in bodhichitta meditation.
+That is a highly technical description of what we are actually doing in bodhichitta meditation.
 However, if we can understand technically what is going on, then it becomes much easier to be able to generate that state of mind in meditation and know what we are doing.
-Otherwise, what often happens for most people is that they think they’re doing bodhichitta meditation but in fact all they’re doing is meditation on love and compassion which, although very beneficial, is not bodhichitta meditation.
+Otherwise, what often happens for most people is that they think they’re doing bodhichitta meditation, but in fact, all they’re doing is meditation on love and compassion, which, although very beneficial, is not bodhichitta meditation.

 I think that we can start to appreciate now the absolute necessity for having bodhichitta to do any type of tantra practice.
-In tantra practice we’re visualizing ourselves in the form of a Buddha figure, on the basis of knowing that we have the ability to achieve it with these networks and so on.
-And we understand that it’s not yet happening, so we don’t fool ourselves; but we imagine that it is happening now, and then visualize ourselves actually helping others – with lights going out and alleviating everybody’s suffering, and so on – with the bodhichitta motivation that eventually we actually will be able to do this.
-But by practicing now similar to what we want to achieve as a result, it becomes a more efficient speedy method.
+In tantra practice, we’re visualizing ourselves in the form of a Buddha figure on the basis of knowing that we have the ability to achieve it with these networks and so on.
+We understand that it’s not yet happening, so we don’t fool ourselves, but we imagine that it is happening now, and then visualize ourselves actually helping others – with lights going out and alleviating everybody’s suffering, and so on – with the bodhichitta motivation that eventually we actually will be able to do this.
+By practicing now similar to what we want to achieve as a result, it becomes a more efficient speedy method.

-But without all the bodhichitta foundation behind this visualization process, and renunciation (which is turning away from our ordinary samsaric aspects because it’s filled with suffering), and the understanding of voidness which is responsible for this whole transformation – without these three principle aspects of the path (Tsongkhapa calls renunciation, bodhichitta, and voidness), then the whole practice of tantra is just craziness.
-So tantra practice is not at all a beginning level of practice.
-And it’s very important not to trivialize it or to practice it prematurely at a stage at which we just will get very confused and there will be more damage than benefit.
+However, without all the bodhichitta foundation behind this visualization process, and renunciation (which is turning away from our ordinary samsaric aspects because it’s filled with suffering), and the understanding of voidness, which is responsible for this whole transformation, without these three principal aspects of the path (Tsongkhapa calls renunciation, bodhichitta and voidness), then the whole practice of tantra is just craziness.
+Tantra practice is not at all a beginning level of practice.
+It’s very important not to trivialize it or to practice it prematurely at a stage at which we just will get very confused, and there will be more damage than benefit.

 What is going on with the individual mental continuum after we reach enlightenment?
 You said that there is no universal mind continuum.
 So does the individual continuum of mind begin something else after enlightenment, or does it remain individual?

-It remains individual, with a different quality of course: it’s no longer unenlightened, so it is no longer limited.
-In Nyingma terminology we have two different names.
+It remains individual, with a different quality, of course: it’s no longer unenlightened, so it is no longer limited.
+In Nyingma terminology, we have two different names.
 We have the word “sem” (sems), which I translate as a “limited mind,” which means not an omniscient mind.
-And what is usually translated as sentient being is “semchen” (sems-can), someone with a limited mind.
+What is usually translated as sentient being is “semchen” (sems-can), someone with a limited mind.
 Buddha doesn’t have a limited mind; a Buddha is not a sentient being.
-That’s why I don’t like to use the term “sentient being,” because that’s confusing.
+That’s why I don’t like to use the term “sentient being” because that’s confusing.
 A Buddha doesn’t have a limited mind or a limited body, so a Buddha’s not a limited being.
-Unfortunately, in many languages when you translate “limited being,” it sounds as though it’s a handicapped person, which is not what we mean here; although in a sense it’s disabled in terms of not being able to know everything and help everyone.
-And in the Nyingma terminology, we have the term “rigpa” (rig-pa) which is “pure awareness,” which is the type of mind that a Buddha has, which is unlimited and which is the basis underlying our limited minds as well.
+Unfortunately, in many languages, when we translate “limited being,” it sounds as though it’s a disabled person, which is not what we mean here; although, in a sense, it’s disabled, in terms of not being able to know everything and help everyone.
+In the Nyingma terminology, we have the term “rigpa” (rig-pa), which is “pure awareness,” the type of mind that a Buddha has; it is unlimited and is the basis underlying our limited minds as well.

 Let us end with the dedication.
-We think whatever positive force, whatever understanding has come from all of this, may it go deeper and deeper and act as a cause for reaching enlightenment for the benefit of all.
+We think whatever positive force, whatever understanding has come from all of this discussion, may it go deeper and deeper and act as a cause for reaching enlightenment for the benefit of all.